-Preston Lewis is the Spur Award-winning author of 30 western, juvenile and historical novels on the Old West as well as numerous articles, short stories and book reviews on the American frontier.
-He is best known for his comic westerns, including the well received Memoirs of H.H.
+Preston Lewis is the Spur Award-winning author of more than 40 western, juvenile and historical novels on the Old West as well as numerous articles, short stories and book reviews on the American frontier.
+He is best known for his comic westerns, including the well-received Memoirs of H.H.
 Lomax series.

 Originally published by Bantam, The Memoirs of H.H.
-Lomax has returned to print with the 2017 publication of Bluster’s Last Stand, a new volume placing the protagonist in the thick of things at the Battle of Little Bighorn.
+Lomax returned to print with the 2017 publication of Bluster’s Last Stand, a new volume placing the protagonist in the thick of things at the Battle of Little Bighorn.
 Bluster’s Last Stand, which won the 2018 Will Rogers Gold Medallion Award for Western Humor, continues the adventures of H.H.
 Lomax, who made his literary debut in The Demise of Billy the Kid.
 The Redemption of Jesse James and Mix-Up at the O.K.
 Corral, the second and third books in the series, were both Spur Finalists from Western Writers of America.
 The fifth book in the series, First Herd to Abilene, received the 2021 Will Rogers Gold Medallion for Western Humor.
 North to Alaska, the sixth book in the series, received a Will Rogers silver Medallion for Western Humor the same year.
 Book No. 7 in the series, Outlaw West of the Pecos, was published by Wolfpack Publishing in 2022.

-All the Lomax books are now published by Wild Horse Press, which also released Lewis’s award-winning The Fleecing of Fort Griffin in 2016.
-Fleecing earned Lewis his third Elmer Kelton Award from the West Texas Historical Association for best creative work on West Texas.
+All the Lomax books are now published by Wolfpack Publishing.
+Wild Horse Press in 2016 released Lewis’s award-winning western caper The Fleecing of Fort Griffin, which earned Lewis his third Elmer Kelton Award from the West Texas Historical Association for best creative work on West Texas.
 Lewis’s previous publishers have included Bantam, HarperCollins, Pinnacle and Eakin Press.

-In addition to his published works, Lewis has written and produced two dramatic productions–Beloved Companion and Sermons Sung, staged in 2013 and 2016 respectively.
+In addition to his published works, Lewis has written and produced three dramatic productions–Beloved Companion, Sermons Sung and Marching On, staged in 2013, 2016 and 2019 respectively.